ecommerce checkout process optimization guide

 It finally ends with an order review and a prominently placed ‘Place Order’ tab.

-What stands out in this checkout page example: PayPal checkout.
+What eCommerce checkout optimization stands out: PayPal checkout.
 These checkouts allow customers to securely make their purchases without having to register with the brand.
 This gives them the flexibility as well as the ease to actually go ahead and complete the order.

 2. Couture Candy